 On campus ATM locations: there are 15 ATMs located on or around campus

-On campus branch location: second floor of Tresidder Student Union
+A branch office and ATM are located on the second floor of Tresidder Student Union

 Campus Card / Stanford ID Card